Kalos inscription

 The so-called "Memnon pietà", with the goddess Eos holding the body of Memnon: among the inscriptions is the phrase Hermogenes kalos (Attic red-figure cup, c.
 490–480 BC, from Capua; at the Louvre).

 A kalos inscription is a form of epigraph found on Attic vases and graffiti in antiquity, mainly during the Classical period from 550 to 450 BC.
-The word kalos (καλός), meaning 'handsome' or 'beautiful', was often accompanied by the name of a certain man, or sometimes simply by the word pais (παῖς), meaning the 'boy' or 'youth', without naming a particular person.
-The female version was kalē (καλή).
-The kalos inscriptions typically had an erotic connotation.
+The word kalós (καλός), meaning 'handsome' or 'beautiful', was often accompanied by the name of a certain man, or sometimes simply by the word paîs (παῖς), meaning the 'boy' or 'youth', without naming a particular person.
+The female version was kalḗ (καλή).
+The kalós inscriptions typically had an erotic connotation.

 Overview

 The kalos inscription is typically found on vessels used for a symposium.
 The scenes that accompany the inscription vary, and include athletic exercises and myths.

-Some inscriptions are generic, reading only "the boy is beautiful" (ὁ παῖς καλός, ho pais kalos).
-The inscription more often took the form of the beloved's name, in the nominative singular, followed by "kalos" (X kalos, i.e. "X is beautiful").
-The beloved is most often a male youth, but a few times girls or women were spoken of as kalē (καλή).
+Some inscriptions are generic, reading only "the boy is beautiful" (ὁ παῖς καλός, ho paîs kalós).
+The inscription more often took the form of the beloved's name, in the nominative singular, followed by "kalós" (X kalós, i.e. "X is beautiful").
+The beloved is most often a male youth, but a few times girls or women were spoken of as kalḗ (καλή).
 In one early cataloging of the inscriptions, among the individuals labeled as beautiful were 30 women and girls, and 528 youths.
 Male names outnumber female by more than twenty to one.
-At least some of the women labeled kalē were hetairai, courtesans or prostitutes.
+At least some of the women labeled kalḗ were hetaîrai, courtesans or prostitutes.

 Attic red-figure kylix with the inscription "Kleomelos Kalos": the youth Kleomelos ("he of glorious limbs") practises discus throwing in a gymnasium.

 The names designated as kalos are characteristic of aristocratic Athenian citizens.
 Some kalos inscriptions are associated with certain vase painters or pottery workshops.
 The Antimenes Painter, for instance, is named for the kalos inscription to Antimenes on his pots, and the Leagros Group pottery workshop is named for the youth Leagros, a widely popular object of kalos praise.
 These associations suggest a cult of celebrity or a concerted effort by a given youth's family to increase their son's public standing.

 The purpose of these inscriptions remains uncertain, and many examples may be declarations of love as part of same-sex courtship in Athens.
 In some cases, the inscriptions or vessels may have been made to order.

 Kalos names are also found as graffiti on walls, the most abundant example being the find on Thassos of 60 kalos inscriptions carved on rock dating from the 4th century.
 The non-epigraphic literary evidence consists of two references in Aristophanes.
 Both of these instances, however, praise the demos (the citizenry as a whole) rather than any individual, and suggest the public performance role of the kalos tag.